mmmeyers/meowbox/NOTES.md

 - Cancel my subscription at any time so I don’t have to pay forever
 - See what boxes I have received and what each one contained so I can remember what stuff I got and where I could get more of it (this will require login including support for “forgotten password” as users who initially sign up won’t have a password, so they’ll need to have a link emailed to them to update it.: boxes INDEX page with links to each SHOW page

+  9/20/16: Currently, when a new user signs up, they get assigned to whatever box is in the same subscription category as they are, so I need to fix this.
+Have a user linked to a box only when it is shipped by the admin.
+How does a user get affiliate with a subscription and a box?
+How do I assign a user a box only after it was shipped, and not to an old box that was already shipped?
+Maybe the 'shipped' in boxes needs to default to false?
+Right now it looks like they are 'false' so when shipped is changed to true it needs to be associated with all subscribed users.

 ADMINISTRATOR (DONE)
 - Create a new box (subscription level, month and year to uniquely identify it and a title for the theme e.g. “cat coolers for summer”)
 - Add a new item to a box (title, description, image, size, URL to buy more from amazon or other partners)